lem31/HTML---CSS-ASSIGNMENT/README-FILE/README.md

 HTML & CSS COURSE ASSIGNMENT

 #Project Purpose
-The aim of this assignment was to create a responsive website using a design we created in Figma and then developing the website in HTML and CSS only.
+The aim of this assignment was to create a responsive website using a design we created in Figma and then develop the website in HTML and CSS only.

 DESCRIPTION